Private plans outside the Marketplace outside Open Enrollment

 - You can find these plans through some insurance companies, agents, brokers, and online health insurance sellers.
 If you buy a plan outside the Marketplace any time, during Open Enrollment or not, you can’t get premium tax credits or other savings based on your income.

 - Insurance companies can tell you if a particular plan counts as minimum essential coverage.
-Each plan’s Summary of Benefits and Coverage also includes this information.
+Each plan’s

 Note: Most health plans sold outside Open Enrollment don’t count as qualifying health coverage.